combogenomics/medusa-webapp/README.md

 Create a production.py file which can then be used to override the settings.py debug options.

-Restart apache and start celery and redis
+Restart apache and start celery and redis.

+To update the server once the upstream repository has been updated, just run git pull and the restart apache and celery.